lisayu198/cs131/a2/README.md

-# safedelete.sh - Simplified Trash Utility with Single-File Undo
+# safedelete.sh -  Trash Utility with Single-File Undo

 ## What it does